Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Old Dominion Stats and Trends

-- The Monarchs have been underdogs by 12.5 points or more four times this season and have covered the spread twice.
+- Old Dominion has three wins against the spread in six games this season.

-- Old Dominion's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).
+- The Monarchs have covered the spread twice this season when underdogs by 13 points or more (in four chances).

-- This season the Monarchs have turned the ball over 10 times, five more than the Hilltoppers' takeaways (5).
+- This year the Monarchs have turned the ball over 10 times, five more than the Hilltoppers' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.